 A free version of Aimersoft allows you to convert one-third of a video and download five files from the internet.
 It also lets you record videos from sites, but the length is limited.
 The paid version gives you unlimited downloading and recording, faster video conversions, and the ability to transfer, compress, and burn video to disk.
 Perhaps more interestingly, it also offers the option to convert to VR-compatible formats.

-Price: Aimersoft costs $39.95 for an annual subscription for one PC.
-A lifetime subscription is $49.95.
-This isn’t cheap but it’s a slightly better deal than some others.
-There are also business plans available, which offer multiple subscriptions at a discounted rate.
+Price: Aimersoft costs $39.95 for an annual subscription for one PC, or $49.95 for a lifetime subscription.
+This isn’t cheap, but it’s a slightly better deal than some others.
+Business plans are also available, which offer multiple subscriptions at a discounted rate.

 Pros: